Skip to main content

 a) Search for the desired S&P 500 ETF

 Use the search function or browse through the available ETFs to find the specific S&P 500 ETF you have selected.
-Refer to the ticker symbol to locate the ETF accurately (in our case, we searched for CSPX).
+Refer to the ticker symbol to locate the ETF accurately (in our case, we searched for SXR8).

 You may come across instances where the broker offers multiple versions of the same ETF, denominated in different currencies such as USD, EUR or GBP.
 It is advisable to select the one that aligns with your account currency.
 For example, if your account currency is EUR, choosing a EUR-denominated ETF will help you avoid currency exchange fees.